-Fig. 6b.
-Corresponding fuzzy system dynamics block diagram of Fig.6a.
+Fig. 5b.
+Corresponding fuzzy system dynamics block diagram of Fig.5a.

+2.3.2.2 Model Testing, Simulation and Scenario Analysis

 To ensure relevance and suitability for its intended purpose, the established FuSDRA models should then be tested, reviewed and calibrated.
 A wide variety of tests are available in the literature for both system dynamics models and fuzzy expert systems.
 These can be broadly classified into model structure, model behaviour and policy implications tests (Sterman, 2000).
 The choice of tests often depends on several factors such as time and resource availability, size of the model and purpose of the model.
 Any unexpected behaviour revealed during the tests must be investigated and improvements made to the model accordingly.
 Once sufficient confidence is gained, simulation and scenario analysis can be undertaken.
-The types of scenarios to be analysed are selected based on discussion with the AUV team and decision maker in the AUV program; the result of which is a set of systemic behaviour influencing the risk of AUV loss in the Antarctic.
+The types of scenarios to be analysed are selected based on discussion with the AUV team and decision-maker in the AUV program; the result of which is a set of systemic behaviour influencing the risk of AUV loss in the Antarctic.

 2.3.3 Evaluation